Create a winning freelance profile that stands out – Where do you start?

 - Consider using bullet point lists to showcase information.
 Bullet points can help you to naturally keep your message to the point.

 Specialise or generalise?

-Generalising isn’t necessarily bad.
+Generalising isn’t a bad idea either.
 In fact, it can be quite useful for getting a broad understanding of your chosen topic.
-However, to stand above the rest, you’ll need to deepen your understanding of a select few areas.
+To stand above the rest in your chosen field, you’ll need to decide whether you wish to specialise or generalise more.